2312323123/ERP/README.md

   - error: `Nest can't resolve dependencies of the RecruitmentsService (RecruitmentRepository, ActiveRecruitmentRepository, ?).
 Please make sure that the argument "MarkGradeNameRepository" at index [2] is available in the RecruitmentsModule context.`
   - if you do this:
     `@InjectRepository(MarkGradeName) private markGradeNameRepository: Repository<MarkGradeName>,` in `recruitments.service.ts`, you have to go to `recruitments.module.ts` and add `MarkGradeName` to the array here: `imports: [TypeOrmModule.forFeature([Recruitment, ActiveRecruitment])],` (MarkGradeName is an the Entity)
+- importing other service:
+  - error: `ERROR [ExceptionHandler] Nest can't resolve dependencies of the SurveysService (SurveyModel, ?).
+Please make sure that the argument MarksService at index [1] is available in the SurveysModule context.`
+  - solution: add said service i.e. MarksService to providers[] of module for service in which you use it, i.e. SurveysModule
 - fetching related tables by some i.e. OneToOne relation:
   - error: Cannot read properties of undefined (reading '<\some_field_name>\')
   - you need to add this in find to load related tables fields, example in getActiveRecruitmentNameUuid: